San Francisco District Attorney's Office

-The San Francisco District Attorney's Office is the legal agency charged with prosecuting crimes in the City and County of San Francisco, California.
+The San Francisco District Attorney's Office is the legal agency charged with prosecuting crimes in the City and County of San Francisco, California, under California state law.

 The current district attorney is Brooke Jenkins.
-Occupants of this office have gone on to higher elected offices, including: governor of California, United States Senator, and vice president of the United States.
+Occupants of this office have gone on to higher elected offices, including: governor of California, United States senator, and vice president of the United States.

 History

 After the Consolidation Act of 1856 consolidated San Francisco as a city and a county, Henry H. Byrne was elected as the first District Attorney.
 Twenty-seven people have held the title since Byrne, including Boudin.

 Kamala D. Harris (2004–2011)

-On January 8, 2004, Kamala Harris was sworn in as the first female, first African American, and first Indian American district attorney of San Francisco after having defeated Terence Hallinan.
-She would serve as the first Indian American district attorney in U.S. history, and the first African American district attorney in California.
+On January 8, 2004, Kamala Harris was sworn in as the first female, first Jamaican American, and first Indian American district attorney of San Francisco after having defeated Terence Hallinan.
+She would serve as the first Indian American district attorney in U.S. history, and the first Jamaican American district attorney in California.
 Harris was re-elected in 2007 running unopposed, and was sworn in for her second term by U.S. Senator Dianne Feinstein.
-Subsequently, Harris became Attorney General of California in 2011, U.S. Senator in 2017, and Vice President of the United States in 2021.
+Subsequently, Harris became Attorney General of California in 2011, U.S. Senator in 2017, Vice President of the United States in 2021, and lost the 2024 United States presidential election to Donald Trump.